trec-lateral-reading/trec-lateral-reading.github.io/content/_index.md

 # TREC 2024 Lateral Reading Track Guidelines

-**This 2024 track has concluded, and its successor, the [TREC 2025 DRAGUN Track](https://trec-dragun.github.io/) will continue in 2025.
-Please follow our X account [@TREC_DRAGUN](https://x.com/TREC_DRAGUN) for updates and discussions.
-DRAGUN stands for "Detection, Retrieval, and Augmented Generation for Understanding News".**
+**Important Announcement: The [Overview Paper](https://trec.nist.gov/pubs/trec33/papers/Overview_lateral.pdf) for the 2024 track has been released.
+This track has now concluded, and its successor—the [TREC 2025 DRAGUN Track](https://trec-dragun.github.io/)—will continue in 2025.
+DRAGUN stands for** <em>**D**etection, **R**etrieval, and **A**ugmented **G**eneration for **U**nderstanding **N**ews</em>**.**

 ## Overview

 Welcome to the TREC 2024 Lateral Reading Track.
-This track is for researchers interested in addressing the problems of misinformation and trust in search and online content.
+This track is for researchers interested in supporting readers in assessing the trustworthiness of search and online content.
 The current web landscape requires the ability to make judgments about the trustworthiness of information, which is a difficult task for most people.
-Meanwhile, automated detection of misinformation is likely to remain limited to well-defined domains or be limited to simple fact-checking.

-[Wineburg and McGrew (2019)](https://journals.sagepub.com/doi/abs/10.1177/016146811912101102) discovered that professional fact-checkers follow a process of **Lateral Reading** that involves asking questions about a document's source and evidence and seeking answers to these questions via search engines in order to establish the document's trustworthiness.
+[Wineburg and McGrew (2019)](https://journals.sagepub.com/doi/abs/10.1177/016146811912101102) discovered that professional information analysts follow a process of **Lateral Reading** that involves asking questions about a document's source and the support for its claims, and seeking answers to these questions via search engines in order to establish the document's trustworthiness.
-In the first year of this track, our goal is to explore NLP and IR technologies to support the tested practice of lateral reading during people's trustworthiness evaluation of **online news**, given the civic importance of trustworthy news and a decline in trust in news over the years [(Brenan, 2022)](https://news.gallup.com/poll/403166/americans-trust-media-remains-near-record-low.aspx).
+In the first year of this track, our goal is to explore NLP and IR technologies to support the tested practice of lateral reading during people's trustworthiness evaluation of **online news**, given the civic importance of trustworthy news and a decline of trust in news over the years [(Brenan, 2022)](https://news.gallup.com/poll/403166/americans-trust-media-remains-near-record-low.aspx).
-As such, it will not require a definition of what is true and what is misinformation, and thus the track can address trustworthiness beyond the relatively narrow focus of traditional fact-checking and claim verification.
+As such, it will not require a definition of what is true or false, and thus the track can address trustworthiness beyond the relatively narrow focus of traditional claim verification.

 While teaching people how to do lateral reading can be an effective means of helping people better evaluate the trustworthiness of information [(McGrew et al., 2019)](https://bpspsychub.onlinelibrary.wiley.com/doi/abs/10.1111/bjep.12279), this training cannot easily reach the millions of people who use the Internet and are finished with their schooling.
-As such, an opportunity exists for systems to assist users with lateral reading by helping users understand what they should question about a document and helping them find other documents that can answer those questions.
+As such, an opportunity exists for systems to assist users with lateral reading by helping them understand what they should question about a document and helping them find other documents that can answer those questions.
 For example, imagine a "Lateral Reading Copilot" that could assist or nudge people towards lateral reading behaviors when reading web pages.

 In the first year, this track has **two tasks with separate deadlines**.
 For [Task 1](#task-1-question-generation), participants need to suggest questions that a reader of an online target news article should ask to determine its trustworthiness.
-After the deadline for Task 1, we will pool submitted questions as input to [Task 2](#task-2-document-retrieval), where participants need to retrieve documents from the specified web collection to answer those questions.
+After the deadline for Task 1, we pool submitted questions as input to [Task 2](#task-2-document-retrieval), where participants need to retrieve documents from the specified web collection to answer those questions.
 <!--At the same time, we will have NIST assessors manually perform this task to produce the questions they believe are most important.
 After the deadline for Task 1, we will release the NIST assessors' Task 1 questions as input to [Task 2](#task-2-document-retrieval), where participants need to retrieve documents from the specified web collection to answer those questions.-->